Ezehkiel/GetPrankd/README.md

 The client is build using Java and to function, you need a **Java Runtime Environment** (there is no need to install a JRE if you already have a JDK installed).

-You will also need to install **Docker Toolbox** in order to launch the SMTP server in a container.
+You will also need to install **Docker Toolbox** in order to launch the mock SMTP server in a container.
 Docker uses Virtual Box as a host for its virtual machine, so if you haven't it installed yet, don't forget to check "Install Virtual Box" during Docker Toolbox installation.
 Docker Toolbox can be found [here](https://docs.docker.com/toolbox/overview/).

 ### Setting up the mock SMTP server